namharuma/Mail2Telegram/readme/README_EN.md

 2. Configure `config.py`:
    - Copy `config-template.py` and rename it to `config.py`
    - Fill in the necessary configuration details
+>**Note:** Due to Microsoft's changes to the Outlook connection method, users need to configure several settings, making the process quite cumbersome.
+As a result, Outlook email cannot be used in this project.
+You can set up email forwarding to another email address as an alternative.
 ```python
 EMAILS = [
     {